DataSunrise Dynamic Data Masking for Google SQL

 2) Select columns that need to be hidden

 3) Choose a masking type.
-There is an opportunity to choose among pre-defined patterns for specific data type (e-mail, credit card number, phone number, date) or set characters or words that would be used instead of original data.
+There is an opportunity to choose among pre-defined patterns for the specific data type (e-mail, credit card number, date) or set characters or words that would be used instead of original data.

 User makes a query to the database to see the table with client information.
 DataSunrise intercepts the query as it is deployed as a proxy between users and the server.
 The query matches parameters of masking rules, so DataSunrise changes it according to existing security policies and redirects modified query to the database.
 The database responds to the query by displaying the table with masked data.
 The results are given below: